The Purbeck School Governors – September 2019

 Local Authority Governor

-Ashley Pellegrini: Born in Hove, East Sussex, resident in Ridge for 28 years, since moving from London to become a secondary school headteacher in Poole.
+Ashley Pellegrini: Born in Hove, East Sussex, resident in Ridge for 30 years, since moving from London to become a secondary school headteacher in Poole.
 Now retired from headship.
 Experience of educational consultancy, working with schools on various national government initiatives and mentoring potential school leaders.
 Mad keen on dogs, owning a Briard, a French cattle herding dog, necessitating many long rural and seaside walks.
-A member of Arne Parish Council.
 A strong advocate of comprehensive education.
 Passionate that education should provide the route for students of all backgrounds and abilities to aim for and achieve the very best.
 Vice-Chair of Governors and Chair of the Teaching and Learning Committee.

 Tracy Drake: I am a single parent with a family history of attending The Purbeck School.
 I have one son who has completed all of his educational life at the various schools in Wareham (Lady St Mary, Wareham Middle and now Purbeck).
-He has recently achieved a good level of success in his A levels in the Upper Sixth and is taking a gap year prior to going to University to study Business Management.
+He achieved a good level of success in his A levels in the Upper Sixth at Purbeck and is now attending Bath Spa University studying Business Management.

-On leaving The Purbeck School at 18, I attended Portsmouth University where I achieved a BA(Hons) in Politics and then joined the Civil Service.
-I have worked for the Ministry of Defence for 32 years carrying out a variety of jobs including; finance, HR, management training, commercial and property management.
-I currently work at the Armour Centre in Bovington where I am the Civilian Business Advisor.
+On leaving The Purbeck School at 18, I attended Portsmouth University where I achieved a BA (Hons) in Politics and then joined the Civil Service.
+I have worked for the Ministry of Defence for 34 years carrying out a variety of jobs including; finance, HR, management training, commercial and property management.
+I currently work at the Armour Centre in Bovington Camp where I am the Senior Budget Manager, HR and Business Advisor.
 I have served as a Governor for 10 years now, initially at Lady St Mary as a Governor then as the Chair prior to joining The Purbeck School in 2014.

-Steve Clarke: We moved to Purbeck in 2011 but our relatives have lived in Swanage for over 40 years and our great nieces and nephews attend the school.
-Formerly Deputy Director of Education for Surrey County Council, the Chief Executive of a large school improvement and support company, and a DFE consultant on academies.
-We now run an art gallery in Corfe Castle where I am Chair of the Chamber of Trade.
+Steve Clarke: We moved to Purbeck in 2011 but our relatives have lived in Swanage for over 40 years and our great nieces and nephews have attended the school.
+I was Deputy Director of Education for Surrey County Council, then Chief Executive of a large school improvement and support company, and after that a DFE consultant on academies and a specialist in school reorganisation and regeneration.
+My wife and I now run the galleryat41 in Corfe Castle specialising in Dorset artists.
+I am currently Chair of the Corfe Castle Parish Council.

 Richard Bond: I was born in 1947 and brought up in Purbeck.
 In 1970 I qualified as a Barrister and practised in London.
 My work mainly concerned cases involving children whose families were in difficulty and where the local authority had applied to the Court for a care order.